BuckShlegeris/BuckShlegeris.github.io/_posts/2016-06-12-quickselect-lemma.md

 You can draw similar diagrams for the other cases.

 This part is the sketchiest part of the whole algorithm.
 I'm pretty sure that you can always decrease at least one of the data structures by one third.
 I'm not sure if you can always shrink both of them.
-I'm not sure how much you can shrink the OST in constant time; I'm pretty sure you can do at least $\frac 16$, and I think that for any fraction less than 1/3, you can choose a node depth such that you can always cut that fraction out in constant time.
+I'm not sure how much you can shrink the OST in constant time; I'm pretty sure you can do at least $latex \frac 16$, and I think that for any fraction less than $latex \frac 13$, you can choose a node depth such that you can always cut that fraction out in constant time.

 ### Runtime of this solution